Accident Lawyer

 - Road hazards

-Chicago's Divvy Bike Share Program
+What Is Chicago’s Divvy Bike Share Program?

 Chicago bicycle share accidents have become more common as these services expand their operations.
 The Divvy bike share system has over 6,000 bikes available in the area, and the City of Chicago saw over 10,000 rides taken through the service in 2024.

-Bike share users must agree to the terms and conditions of membership, which include helmet use, maintaining a proper speed, and following all Illinois laws for bicyclists.
+Bike share users must agree to the terms and conditions of membership, which include helmet use, maintaining a proper speed, and following all Illinois Vehicle Code laws for bicyclists.
 It also states that bicyclists assume all risks and that Divvy cannot be held responsible for injuries.

 However, this does not always prevent lawsuits.
 In 2016, Ginny Murray was the first bike share fatality when she was struck by a truck at Belmont and Sacramento.
 Her family was awarded $5.25 million in a wrongful death suit.